Hatha? Ashtanga? Here’s Every Type of Yoga, Explained

 An intense and spiritual yoga featuring repetitive postures (kriyas), breathing techniques (like alternate nostril breathing), chanting, singing and meditation.
 Kundalini yogis traditionally wear white and practice in order to awaken the serpent energy (kundalini) in the body, thereby leading to a greater state of happiness, health and awareness.

 Meticulous types will enjoy Iyengar’s attention to correct alignment, which is achieved through the use of props such as blocks, blankets, belts and bolsters.
 Nicknamed “furniture yoga,” this practice is appropriate for all levels and ages, and focuses on deliberate movements and proper postures.

 The goal here is to relax the body and mind.
 Sounds nice, right?
 Oh, it is.
-Derived from Iyengar yoga, props are also used here (like pillows and blankets) with passive poses that are typically held for five minutes or more.
+Derived from Iyengar yoga, props are also used here (like pillows, chairs and blankets) with passive poses that are typically held for five minutes or more.
 We wouldn’t go so far as to call it nap time for grown-ups, but it’s pretty damn close.

 Tailored toward expectant mothers, prenatal yoga can be a great way to stretch and strengthen muscles in order to support a growing belly.
 Practitioners will guide pregnant women through a series of safe poses and breathing techniques, often with a focus on the pelvic floor, feet and lower back.
 (It’s also a fun way to meet other moms.)